Achronite/energenie-ener314rt/README.md

 ## MiHome Radiator Valve (eTRV) Support

 v0.3+ now supports the MiHome Thermostatic Radiator valve (eTRV).
 > WARNING: Due to the way the eTRV works there may be a delay from when a command is sent to it being processed by the device.
-See **eTRV Command Caching** below
+See **Command Caching** below

 ### eTRV Commands
 The MiHome Thermostatic Radiator valve (eTRV) can accept commands to perform operations, provide diagnostics or perform self tests.
 The documented commands are provided in the table below.